 The number of interruptions is an absolute value that varies with both unplanned (fault) activity as well as planned (construction or maintenance) activity.
-The marked increase in planned outage numbers in 2017 was caused by a suspension in live-line working which caused has also impacted the 2018 year in progress.
+The marked increase in planned outage numbers in 2017 and 2018 was caused by a suspension in live line working which caused also impacted the 2018-19 year.
 EA Networks has now returned to live-line working for specific high-impact work which would otherwise have significant impacts on the targets.
+The criteria for live line use is now more stringent and this will mean higher ongoing level of planned outages than seen historically.